-You’ve discovered that your elderly loved one is being neglected in a nursing home.
+You’ve discovered that your loved one is being neglected in a NJ nursing home.
 Your emotions are swirling.
-You are feeling confused, angry.
-You are concerned and wonder about what steps you should take.
-The NJ nursing home injury lawyers at Davis & Brusca, LLC can help.
+You are feeling confused and angry.
+You are concerned and likely wonder what you should do.
+Contact a nursing home injury lawyer in NJ from Davis & Brusca, LLC.
+Our expert team understands the impact elder abuse and neglect can have.
 We are nursing home abuse & neglect specialists.
 These cases ARE what we do.
-We truly understand how you feel, and we are deeply committed to helping you find a legal solution.
+We truly understand how you feel.
+And we are deeply committed to helping you find a legal solution.
 Please call our office to schedule a complimentary case review.

 If you notice any of the following signs, your loved one may be in a situation that could be harmful.

-Are they governed by federal law?
-Are they only regulated by state law (New Jersey or otherwise)?
-And if the laws are the same, how could the quality of care vary from one nursing home to another?
-The first two questions are easy to answer.
-Nursing homes are governed by both state and federal law.
-States are permitted to increase the level of regulation, but not to lower it from what is required under federal law.
-But laws cannot account for everything and the fact is that these various laws and regulations only set the floor; that is, the minimum level of care.
-Many nursing home residents require much more in order for their needs to be met and their living circumstances to be safe.
-The latter question (how can the quality of care vary when the law is the same) is best answered by the culture of the nursing home and its ownership group.
+A. Tragically, this question is best answered by the culture of the nursing home and its ownership group.
 It is possible to deliver quality care in this setting and still turn a profit.
 Unfortunately, a large number of nursing homes place a greater emphasis on profit than delivering quality care.
 Cutting safety corners in their quest for profits inevitably results in harm.
-And, tragically, this is a situation which our team of nursing home injury lawyers in NJ see on a regular basis.
+And, tragically, this is a situation which our team of nursing home injury lawyers see on a regular basis.

 The Nursing Home Reform Act (NHRA) sets the federal quality standards for nursing homes.
 Nursing homes are obligated to meet these standards if they receive Medicare or Medicaid.
 The act establishes minimum care standards for nursing homes and defines certain legal rights of nursing home residents.
 Some of the requirements that nursing homes must follow under the NHRA include:

-If you believe your loved one was injured because of substandard conditions in their nursing home, a NJ nursing home injury lawyer may be able to help.
-Contact Davis & Brusca, LLC today for a free, no obligation consultation.
+If you believe your loved one was injured because of substandard conditions in their nursing home, a nursing home injury lawyer may be able to help.
+Contact Davis & Brusca, LLC today for a free, no-obligation consultation.

 Things can get complicated when a family member makes a claim on behalf of a nursing home resident, but speaking with an attorney can be incredibly helpful and help you make an informed decision as to when and how to proceed.
 For more information on nursing home laws and how to make a claim in New Jersey, call Davis & Brusca now for a free no-obligation consultation.
 Our team of dedicated professionals is here to help you.